-If your channel or live stream's audience is set as made for kids, some features will be turned off or restricted.
-These are just a few examples – see a complete list of features here.
+If your channel or live stream's audience is set as Made for Kids, some features will be turned off or restricted.
+Here are just a few examples – see a complete list of features.

-- Live chat: Live chat, and subsequently, live chat replay and Super Chat.
+- Live chat: Live chat, live chat replay and Super Chat.

 - Comments: Comments on live stream archives and upcoming streams.

 - Reminder notifications: Reminder notifications for upcoming streams.

 - Highlight videos: Highlight videos created from a source video set as Made for Kids will have the same restrictions as the original.